Living in Cincinnati

 Historic Fountain Square, the heart of downtown Cincinnati, is surrounded by world class hotels, one of a kind restaurants, theatres and stores.
 Near the river you'll find Sawyer Point, a park where many concerts and festivals are held during the spring and summer months.
 There, you can sit upon the Serpentine Wall and read, talk with friends, or simply watch as the lazy Ohio River rolls by.

 Importantly, Cincinnati is not so small that you will get bored, but it is not so large that you will get lost or feel overwhelmed.
-Downtown, you will find sprawling shopping centers such as Tower Place Mall or Saks Fifth Avenue.
-However, in surrounding neighborhoods, you will find small, family-owned eateries that will make you feel right at home.
+Downtown, you will find a thriving arts and entertainment scene, while in UC's surrounding neighborhoods, you will find small, family-owned eateries that will make you feel right at home.

 Whether you prefer to be on Main Street, on the river or in the suburbs, you will discover that Cincinnati has something just for you.